 This ebook by Howard Culbertson re-lives their first nine months as missionaries to Italy.
 These seven chapters (including the Preface and Postscript) are full of stories reflecting on what it means to be a cross-cultural evangelical missionary to Italy.
 Originally published by what is now called The Foundry with ISBN number 0-8341-0401-6.
 A few things have been updated.

 I grew up in the Church of the Nazarene.
-My father pastored Nazarene churches in places with names like Ozark, Hiwasse, Claremore, and Guthrie -- towns in the states of Oklahoma and Arkansas.
+My father pastored Nazarene churches in places with names like Ozark, Hiwasse, Claremore, and Guthrie -- towns in Arkansas and Oklahoma.
 But the town where I spent my Nazarene Junior Fellowship days (way back then I think we called it "Junior Society") was Holdenville, down in the southeastern part of Oklahoma.

 One year, during our Sunday evening meetings in the back part of that beige brick building, I can remember us collecting nickels and dimes to open Nazarene mission work in New Guinea ... or was it Samoa?
 It wasn't long after that, during a revival meeting held by Rev. and Mrs. Herman Crews, that I bowed at the altar of that church and told the Lord "yes" to a call to missionary service.
 And I began to look forward to the day when I would get to wear a pith helmet and tramp through steaming jungles or over burning desert sands.

 And now look where I am: amid the ruins of ancient Rome, living near the remains of medieval palaces and mystic cathedrals filled with delicate Renaissance Madonnas.
 This is no place for a pith helmet.
 They sent me to the wrong country for that.
-Instead, I've come back to the very city where the Apostle Paul spent some of the last years of his ministry.
+Instead, I'm in the very city where the Apostle Paul spent some of the last years of his ministry.

 Unlike many nineteenth- and twentieth-century missionaries, we haven't come to a technologically primitive, near-Stone-Age culture.
 Like the Apostle Paul, we have come to Rome, the traditional heart of the spiritual and intellectual life of the Western world.
 When we move to Florence, we will be living in the birthplace of the Renaissance.
 No, this is no place for a pith helmet.
 I look strange enough already in my American-style wardrobe!

 The other day I listened as Simin, a young movie director from Iran, argued with an Italian teacher over which culture was the oldest -- Persian or Roman.
 Wow!
-Here I am from a country that's celebrated its two hundredth birthday, and they're talking about 3,000 years!
+I am from a country (the USA) that is less than 250 years old, and they're talking about 3,000 years!

 We've been down into the ruins of the Roman Forum and strolled on the very stones where the Caesars walked.
 We've driven out on the old Appian Way across some of the original paving stones laid down 2,000 years ago.
-Down near Rome's Mussolini-built railroad stations are the remnants of the city wall built by the Emperor Aurelius in the third century A.D.
-The nearby Church of Santa Maria Maggiore has a ceiling with gold leafing from the first gold brought from the New World by Christopher Columbus during his trips at the close of the fifteenth century.
+Near Rome's Mussolini-built railroad stations are the remnants of a city wall built by the Emperor Aurelius in the third century A.D.
+The nearby Church of Santa Maria Maggiore has a ceiling with gold leafing from the first gold Christopher Columbus brought back to Europe from the New World during his trips at the close of the fifteenth century.

 Not long ago I walked through the ruins of Pompeii, that sumptuous city near Naples which was buried in A.D.
 79 by a disastrous volcanic eruption.
 In several of the now-excavated homes, 2,000-year-old wall murals are still intact.
 A brothel still exists, complete with pornographic decorations.
 As we walked along, our Italian guide muttered, "No wonder God allowed the volcano to destroy it."

-As we strolled up and down the streets of that ghost town, it began to dawn on me that the culture I'm living in now and trying desperately to understand is not, a product of the past 20 or even 200 years.
+As we strolled up and down the streets of that ghost town, it began to dawn on me that the culture I'm living in now and trying desperately to understand is not a product of the past 20 or even 200 years.
 There in Pompeii are traces of building patterns, city planning, and lifestyles which are part of Italian life today.
-Among the most interesting items were the little inset niches in the walls of homes and gardens for images.
-Today those same niches are still built into garden and building walls.
+Among the most interesting items were the little inset niches in the walls of homes and gardens for pagan images.
+Today similar niches are built into the walls of gardens and buildings.
 Instead of pagan Roman idols, however, today they hold Catholic idols of Mary and the saints.

 Not long ago we toured Castel Sant'Angelo, a giant castle built first as a tomb by the Emperor Hadrian in A.D.
 135 and then remodeled into a fortress residence by the popes in the Middle Ages.
 It is connected with the Vatican by a tunnel which, at times, served as a refuge for the popes, notably during the sack of Rome by the troops of Charles V of Spain in 1527.
 I remember studying some of these events in a high school sophomore class in European history in Midwest City, Oklahoma.
 But I never dreamed that my missionary call would bring me here to minister in the shadows of these monuments.